Rosemary Crusted Lamb or Goat Loin Chops with Roasted Root Vegetables

 - Peel all the vegetables except carrots, sweet potatoes and parsnips.
 Melt the lamb fat, then toss the vegetables in it, and season with salt and pepper.
 Whack the garlic cloves with the back of a knife, and pick the rosemary sprigs into 3 inch segments.

 - Toss the garlic and rosemary with the vegetables and bake at 475 for 20 minutes, or until browned on the top and just cooked through.
 The vegetables can be roasted ahead of time and reheated from here.
 If you don't have a hood vent in your kitchen, open a window and turn on a fan to get some air circulating to prevent the fire alarm going off, as home ovens can often be a little smoky from residual cooking debris left from previous meals.

-- For the lamb chops, heat a cast iron or other skillet to medium-high, and put the lamb chops, fat-side down in the pan.
+- For the lamb chops, heat a cast iron skillet (or grill in a pinch) to medium-high, and put the lamb chops, fat-side down in the pan.